JamesBarciz/U3_SQL_review/README.md

 3. `patient_age`: integer

-Now, use the ledger given to you by the receptionist to add the patient's records into the database.
+Now, use the ledger given to you by the receptionist to add the patient records into the database.

 ```
  ─────────────────────────────────────────────────